lipelopesoliveira/pyCOFBuilder/docs/first_steps/nomenclature.rst

 Symmetry
 ~~~~~~~~

+The symmetry of the building block is represented by a code composed of a letter and a number.
+The letter represents the geometric
+figure of the building block and the number represents the connectivity of the building block.
+The table below shows the symbols,
+connectivity numbers, and geometric figures used to represent the building blocks. *Please note that not all elements of the table are
+currently implemented in pyCOFBuilder.*

 .. list-table:: Symbols, connectivity numbers, and geometric figures used to represent the building blocks.
    :widths: 25 25 50
    :header-rows: 1